KienTran2000/Pediatric_Clinic/readme.md

 We would like to thank the following sources and tools that made this project possible:
 <p align="justify">
-  Prestigious and quality home nursing service in Hanoi <a href="https://medicviet.vn/vn/dieu-duong.html"></a>
+  <a href="https://medicviet.vn/vn/dieu-duong.html">Prestigious and quality home nursing service in Hanoi </a>
 </p>

 <p align="justify">
-  Vietnam Family Medical Practice System <a href="https://www.vietnammedicalpractice.com/hanoi/en/our-services/medical-services/pediatrics"></a>
+  <a href="https://www.vietnammedicalpractice.com/hanoi/en/our-services/medical-services/pediatrics"> Vietnam Family Medical Practice System</a>
 </p>